P. Susheela

-Pulapaka Suseela (13 November 1935) is an Indian playback singer associated with the South Indian cinema for over six decades and is referred to as the "Evergreen Nightingale of Indian cinema".
-She is one of the greatest and best-known playback singers in India.
+Pulapaka Susheela (13 November 1933) is an Indian playback singer associated with the South Indian cinema for over six decades and is referred to as the "Evergreen Nightingale of Indian cinema".
+She is one of the best-known playback singers in India.
 She has been recognized by the Guinness Book of World Records as well as by the Asia Book of Records for performing a record number of songs in different Indian languages.
 She is also the recipient of five National Film Award for Best Female Playback Singer and the first woman playback singer to receive the national award.
 She also has received numerous state awards.
-Susheela is widely acclaimed as a singer who defined feminism in South Indian cinema and is well known for her mellifluous vocal performances for over 50,000 (counted as per records) film and devotional songs across Indian languages songs in films, albums, TV and Radio which includes solos, duets, chorus and title tracks, including Tamil, Telugu, Kannada, Malayalam, Hindi, Sanskrit, Odia, Tulu, Urdu, Punjabi, Badaga, Bengali, Konkani, as well as in foreign languages such as English.
-She is in the music industry for 74 years as of now.
+Susheela is widely acclaimed as a singer who defined feminism in South Indian cinema and is well known for her mellifluous vocal performances for over 40,000 (counted as per records) film and devotional songs across Indian languages in films, albums, TV and radio which includes solos, duets, chorus and title tracks, including Telugu, Tamil, Kannada, Malayalam, Hindi, Sanskrit, Odia, Tulu, Urdu, Punjabi, Badaga, Bengali, Konkani, as well as in foreign languages such as English.
+She has been active in the music industry since 1951.

 The song "Naalai Intha Velai" from Tamil film Uyarndha Manidhan brought her the first award at the 16th National Film Awards, by winning her the National Film Award for Best Female Playback Singer in 1969.
 Susheela became the first female singer in the country to win the national award.
 She is also considered one of the rich voiced singers whose pronunciation of the syllables are to be very clear and precise in any of the languages she sang.
-In a career spanning more than six decades, she has recorded nearly 17695 songs in various Indian languages including Tamil, Telugu, Kannada, Malayalam, Hindi, Bengali, Odia, Sanskrit, Tulu, and Badaga.
+In a career spanning more than six decades, she has recorded songs in various Indian languages including Tamil, Telugu, Kannada, Malayalam, Hindi, Bengali, Odia, Sanskrit, Tulu, and Badaga.
 She has also sung for Sinhalese films.
 Her mother tongue is Telugu.
 She can also speak Tamil fluently, with a little knowledge of Hindi, Malayalam and Kannada.

 Personal life

-Susheela was born in Andhra Pradesh, India, as the daughter of Pulapaka Mukunda Rao, a leading advocate in Vizianagaram, Vizianagaram District, Andhra Pradesh State.
-She was married to Dr. Mohan Rao, who died in 1990; they have a son named Jayakrishna.
+Susheela was born in present day Andhra Pradesh, India, as the daughter of Pulapaka Mukunda Rao, a leading advocate in Vizianagaram, Vizianagaram District, Andhra Pradesh State.

+She married Dr. Mohan Rao, who died in 1990; they have a son named Jayakrishna.
 Her niece, Sandhya Jayakrishna, who later became her daughter-in-law, is a singer who debuted with A. R. Rahman in Iruvar.
-Her brother Ramachandra Rao also was a singer who sang the evergreen Kannada song Doni Sagali with S. Janaki for the film Ms. Leelavati.
-Susheela has two granddaughters, one of whom is Shuba Sri, the lead guitarist with music director Thaman S.
+Her brother Ramachandra Rao also was a singer who sang the evergreen Kannada song Doni Sagali with S. Janaki for the film Miss Leelavathi.
+Susheela has two granddaughters, one of whom, Shuba Sri, is the lead guitarist with music director Thaman S.